A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Introduction

 The paper is outlined as follows.
-In the next section, we describe the background to Orrick's switching of Hadamard matrices which is the main motivation for this work, and introduce notation that will be used throughout the paper.
-In Section \ref{sec:defs}, we introduce our general definitions that apply to switching of different objects.
-In Section \ref{sec:Orrick}, we describe Orrick's methods more completely and frame them in the language of our general definitions, and then in Section \ref{sec:generalize} we introduce switchings of Butson Hadamard matrices that incorporate them.
-Section \ref{sec:general2} introduces a set of general conditions that are sufficient for switching complex Hadamard matrices, capturing the key aspects of the methods of Section \ref{sec:generalize} that make switching possible.
-Finally, in Section \ref{sec:trades} we recall the definition of a trade from \cite{POCWan}, consider it in terms of our definition, and answer an open question posed by the authors on the permissible size of a trade in a complex Hadamard matrix.
+In the next section, we introduce the preliminary notation and terminology used throughout the paper.
+In Section \ref{sec:defs}, we introduce our general definitions that apply to switching of different objects and give some examples of their appearance in the literature.
+Further, we describe the background to Orrick's switching of Hadamard matrices from \cite{OrrickSwitching} which is the main motivation for this work, and which we build on in later in Section \ref{sec:generalize}.
+Section \ref{sec:general2} introduces a set of general conditions that are sufficient for switching complex Hadamard matrices, capturing the key aspects of the methods of Sections \ref{sec:Orrick} and \ref{sec:generalize} that make switching possible.